I/O Monitoring (UBC.io)

 Data Archiving

-UBC.io comes with a dedicated Archiving Object /C09/CIO, used to archive all the data which was persisted to monitor and process the messages.
-As in most SAP standard applications the archive runs are scheduled within transaction SARA.
 The write step offers multiple options to select the messages.
-Please note that only messages will be archived which are in a completed state.
-Only own persistency:
+Please note that only messages will be archived that are in a completed state.
+Only own persistence:

-• index table entries
+- Index table entries

-• workflows in a completed step started by workflow integration, see Workflow Integration
+- Workflows in a completed step started by workflow integration, see Workflow Integration

 will be archived.

-the write step does not trigger data archiving of a connected business object or IDOC.
-If needed, data archiving can also be included in customer archiving routines, calling methods of /C09/IF_CIO_ARC_MSG_SERVICE.
+If needed, data archiving can also be included in customer archiving routines, calling methods of /C09/IF_CIO_ARC_MSG_SERVICE